givemepower8/Phaser3Practices/docs/COC.md

 25 housing space, attack speed 1.8s, move speed: 16, range: 0.8 tile

 No preferred target.
+Sometimes in cell base, PEKKA will get distracted easily.
 You need to create funnels to make best use of it.

 Strength: High HP and DpS, can absorb lots of damage.

+Weakness: Attack speed is a bit low.

 | Level | DpS | DpA   | HP    | Cost   | Research Cost | Laboratory | Research Time |
 | ----- | --- | ----- | ----- | ------ | ------------- | ---------- | ------------- |